Office hours: Mon - Thurs 08:30 - 18:00

 Prices

-Total 6 nights in double/twin room, all breakfasts, 4 evening meals, 4 picnic lunches (some simple), taxi transfer from and back to Carpentras station, all luggage transfers between Venasque and Gigondas.
+Total 6 nights in double/twin room, all breakfasts, 3 evening meals, 4 picnic lunches, taxi transfer from and back to Carpentras station, all luggage transfers between Venasque and Vacqueyras; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.

 All prices are per person unless otherwise indicated, and are based on a standard booking in May.
 Prices may vary seasonally and a fixed price will be given to you before you commit.